 Summer camp is an important part of Troop 1113’s program year.
 The former Webelos Scouts had attended Goshen Scout Reservation, the National Capital Area Council’s camp, the previous summer.
 But in 2003, the troop attends Camp Powhatan in Virginia’s Blue Ridge Mountains Council.
 The Tree Frogs are enrolled in the camp’s Brownsea Island Adventure program for new Scouts.

-At summer camp, new Scouts Matt Hogan (left) and Nathan Hahn assist Danny McGiffin (without hat) during the flag-raising ceremony.
+At summer camp, new Scouts Matt Hogan (middle) and Nathan Hahn assist Danny McGiffin (left) during the flag-raising ceremony.

 At camp, staff member Bradley Long, a freshman at King College in Bristol, Tenn., serves as troop guide for the patrol.
 “The Brownsea Island program will help to solidify the skills they’ve been taught in the troop,” he says.

 Another benefit for the patrol at summer camp is the opportunity to experience leadership responsibility.
-Each day a different boy serves in the patrol leader and assistant patrol leader positions.
+Each day, a different kid serves in the patrol leader and assistant patrol leader positions.

 And the Tree Frogs’ spirit gets a mega-boost when it’s announced that they are the first patrol to earn Brownsea’s coveted “Golden Stave” award.
 The award recognizes their interest in Baden-Powell lore, a desire to learn Scout skills, good sportsmanship, and some awe-inspiring lung power during the camp cheering session.